 Yorkshire based Taylor and Harrogate are usually in the business of crafting amazing teas and coffees.
 But this time, they’ve revealed a project that has a rather different message.
-The British brand has created a “bee hotel” which promotes the work of pollinating that bees do as well as bring attention to their role in developing the flavor of fruits and herbal teas.
+The British brand has created a “bee hotel,” which promotes the work of pollinating that bees do and brings attention to their role in developing the flavor of fruits and herbal teas.

 The hotel’s Spiced Apple reception.